dirac-institute/kbmod/README.md

 # Create a new image stack with the inserted object.
 stack = kb.ImageStack(imgs)

-# Recover the object by searching a set of trajectories.
+# Generate a set of trajectories to test from each pixel.
+strategy = KBMODV1Search(
+    5,  # Number of search velocities to try (0, 0.8, 1.6, 2.4, 3.2)
+    0,  # The minimum search velocity to test (inclusive) 4,  # The maximum search velocity to test (exclusive) 5,  # Number of search angles to try (-0.1, -0.06, -0.02, 0.02, 0.6)
+    -0.1,  # The minimum search angle to test (inclusive) 0.1,  # The maximum search angle to test (exclusive) ) candidates = strategy.get_candidate_trajectories()

+# Do the actual search.
 search = kb.StackSearch(stack)
 search.search(
-    5,  # Number of search angles to try (-0.1, -0.05, 0.0, 0.05, 0.1)
-    5,  # Number of search velocities to try (0, 1, 2, 3, 4)
-    -0.1,  # The minimum search angle to test
-    0.1,  # The maximum search angle to test
-    0,  # The minimum search velocity to test
-    4,  # The maximum search velocity to test
+    strategy,
     7,  # The minimum number of observations
 )